 Dr. Montgomery ‘Mitzy’ McFate is a cultural anthropologist who works on defense and national security issues.
-Currently, she is the Minerva Chair at the Center for Naval Warfare Studies at the US Naval War College in Newport, Rhode Island.
+Currently, she is a professor in the Strategic and Operational Research Department at the US Naval War College in Newport, Rhode Island.

 Dr. McFate received an AA from the College of Marin, a BA from University of California at Berkeley in Social Sciences, a PhD in Anthropology from Yale University, and a JD from Harvard Law School.
 Her PhD dissertation concerned British counterinsurgency in Northern Ireland, specifically the social and cultural conditions that created and reproduced ideological and material support for the Provisional IRA and the challenges the British government experienced in responding to the conflict between 1969 and 1982.
 She has received a variety of honors for her academic work, including a National Science Foundation Graduate Student Fellowship, a Smith Richardson International Security Grant, and a Yale Fellowship, among others.